Teaching with Personality: How to Use Pop Culture, Music, and Gaming to Engage Students in High School English

-But here’s the thing—students don’t like teachers who don’t show up as themselves.
-Your interests, your voice, your personality—they’re not distractions from the work, they’re essential to making everything work, and, honestly, they will make your classroom life/management/experience sooooo much better!
+But here’s the thing—students engage more deeply in English class when teachers bring their personality into the room.
+Your interests, your voice, your personality—they’re not distractions from the work, they’re essential to making everything work, and, honestly, they will make your ELA classroom management and overall teaching experience so much better!

-Some of the best teaching moments happen when you let the weird and wonderful stuff in.
+Some of the best student engagement strategies in high school English classrooms happen when you let the weird and wonderful stuff in.
 This is how your students realize that you’re real—you become someone they can connect to.
 It’s amazing when what you like lines up with what they like, but even if it doesn’t, they’ll love knowing more about you.
 (And, they’ll love roasting you for the things you love that they find ridiculous… bonding takes all forms).

 Being a real person in your classroom isn’t unprofessional.
 Go watch a seasoned teacher whose students love them—they are unapologetically themselves and are genuinely having fun with their students.

 You don’t need to go full influencer mode, but you also don’t have to scrub your personality out of the room to be taken seriously.
-The truth is, students respond when you bring your actual self into the space—your humor, your references, your weirdly specific passions.
+The truth is, student engagement in high school English skyrockets when teachers connect literature to their own humor, cultural references, and passions.
 And, bonus, your teaching gets better when you’re actually enjoying it.

 You don’t need to be “on trend” or try to go viral.
 What anyone outside of your classroom thinks doesn’t matter (except maybe admin… but they’ll love it if kids are learning!).
 If you're already analyzing character arcs while watching Drive to Survive, or mentally assigning poetic devices to your Spotify playlists, you’re halfway to a lesson plan.
 Let your brain worms go where they may and then take some of that planning time to tie them all together.